Tammon23/FileObfuscator/Readme.md

   -de, --deobfuscate    Undoes the obfuscation
 ```

-The following is an example of how to decimal encode all file name inside the folder `testFolder` recursively, with no depth limit.
+The following is an example of how to decimal encode all file names inside the folder `testFolder` recursively, with no depth limit.
 Followed by how to decode the same files under the same method

 ```shell